DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ## What is Okta?

 Okta is a secure identity cloud that links all your apps, logins and devices into a unified digital fabric.
-With Okta, you’re up and running on day one, with every app and program you use to work, instantly available.
-Whether you’re at your desktop or on the go, Okta seamlessly connects you to everything you need.
+Okta sells centralized services, including a single sign-on service that allows users to log into a variety of systems.
+This is the service we'll use in this article.

 ## About this task